The Best Little Whorehouse in Texas (film): Music

-Much of Carol Hall's original Broadway score was performed in the adaptation.
-Eight songs, "Girl, You're a Woman", "Twenty-Four Hours of Lovin'", "Doatsy Mae", "The Anglette March", "The Bus from Amarillo", "No Lies", "Good Old Girl" and "Finale", were omitted.
-Two additional Parton compositions appear in the film: "Sneakin' Around", performed as a duet with Parton and Reynolds, and a two-stanza rendition of Parton's 1973 composition "I Will Always Love You".
+Much of Carol Hall's original Broadway score is performed.
+However, eight songs, "Girl, You're a Woman", "Twenty-Four Hours of Lovin'", "Doatsy Mae", "The Anglette March", "The Bus from Amarillo", "No Lies", "Good Old Girl" and "Finale", were omitted.
+Two additional Parton compositions appear: "Sneakin' Around", a duet with Parton and Reynolds, and a two-stanza rendition of Parton's 1973 composition "I Will Always Love You".
 The film version of "I Will Always Love You" — the original recording had been a U.S. country chart-topper for Parton in the spring of 1974 — was released as a single in July 1982, and again reached number one on the U.S. country singles chart.
 It was also a mid-level hit on Billboard pop and adult contemporary charts.
 An altered version of Hall's "Hard Candy Christmas", in which Parton sings both the chorus and the verses of the song (as opposed to the film, which is partially sung by the brothel ladies), was also released as a single, reaching the top ten on the country singles chart in late 1982.

-Parton wrote several new songs that were filmed but ultimately unused, including "A Gamble Either Way" and "Where Stallions Run".
+Parton wrote several new songs that were filmed but ultimately unused, including "Where Stallions Run" and "A Gamble Either Way".
 The former was restored for the ABC network television broadcast, as the film was too short for its time slot after the censors finished their edits and additional material was needed.
 "A Gamble Either Way" replaced "Girl, You're a Woman" and was sung by Parton after Mona interviewed "Shy" (Andrea Pike) for a job at the Chicken Ranch.
-The characters of Shy and Angel from the Broadway show were significantly reduced in the film; their footage was eventually edited out.
+The characters of Shy and Angel from the Broadway show were significantly reduced in the film; their footage was eventually removed entirely.
 "Down at the Chicken Ranch" was written for the trailer.
-Parton recorded two of the deleted songs, "A Gamble Either Way" and "A Cowboy's Ways" (a reworking of "Where Stallions Run"), and included them on her 1983 album Burlap & Satin.
+Parton recorded two of the deleted songs, "A Gamble Either Way" and "A Cowboy's Ways" (a reworking of "Where Stallions Run"), and featured them on her 1983 album Burlap & Satin.